All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 This is the fact that most people don't hear before surgery, or if they do hear it, they assume it won't apply to them: 20-25% of bariatric surgery patients regain a significant amount of weight within five years.
 Some studies put the number higher.
 For gastric band procedures specifically, the regain rate is even more common.

-This means that if you're experiencing weight regain, you are not an outlier.
+If you're experiencing weight regain, you aren't an outlier.
 You're not even unusual.
 You're part of a well-documented pattern that bariatric medicine understands and has tools to address.

 The fact that this isn't discussed more openly is a failure of the system, not a failure of patients.
 If anything, the silence around post-surgical weight regain increases shame and delays people from seeking help that's available and effective.